jhpyle/docassemble/README.md

 # Document assembly module

-A python module for assembling documents from templates while automatically querying a user for necessary information.
+A Python module for assembling documents from templates while automatically querying a user for necessary information.

 ## Web site